neondatabase/website/content/docs/introduction/pro-plan.md

 You can click on **Upgrade to Pro** in the Neon Console or click [here](https://console.neon.tech/app/projects?show_enroll_to_pro=true) to sign up.

+After upgrading to a Pro account, Free Tier limits are lifted the next time your project's compute endpoint is restarted.

 <Admonition type="note">
-After upgrading to a Pro account, Free Tier limits are lifted the next time your project's compute endpoint is restarted.
-If your compute was active before upgrading and remained active afterward, it remains bound by Free Tier limits until it restarts, which can result in limit-related errors such as this one if Free Tier limits are exceeded:
+If your compute was active before upgrading and remained active afterward, it continues to be bound by Free Tier limits until it restarts, which can result in limit-related errors such as this one if Free Tier limits are exceeded:

 ```text
 ERROR: could not extend file because cluster size limit (3072 MB) has been exceeded